-For instructions, see Chapter 9, "Installing the GroupWise Server Software," on page 59.
+For instructions, see Installing the GroupWise Server Software.

-When you are finished installing the GroupWise Server software, the Installation Wizard automatically displays the GroupWise Installation console.
+When you are finished installing the GroupWise Server software, close the Installation Wizard and open the GroupWise Installation console from the GroupWise Install shortcut created on the desktop.

 IMPORTANT: As a security feature, the Installation console times out after one hour.
-For instructions to renew the session, see "Handling an Installation Timeout" on page 68.
+For instructions to renew the session, see "Handling an Installation Timeout" on page 75.

-- 2 In the GroupWise Installation console, click Add a New Domain to display the System Settings page. - 3 Fill in the following fields from the Secondary Domain Worksheet:
+2 In the GroupWise Installation console, click Add a New Domain to display the System Settings page.

+3 Fill in the following fields from the Secondary Domain Worksheet:

-Primary Domain Host Primary Domain Admin Port Admin Name Password
+Primary Domain Host

+Primary Domain Admin Port